For the new year, Pate employees organized a coat drive to collect warm winter clothing for people living on the street in Dallas.

-Special thanks to Pate’s Barbara and Liz for taking their own time on a Sunday morning to brave the weather and distribute the donations from staff at all three Pate locations (Anna, Dallas and Ft.
+Special thanks to Pate’s Barbara and Liz for taking their own time on a Sunday morning to brave the weather for the coat drive and distribute the donations from staff at all three Pate locations (Anna, Dallas and Ft.
 Worth).
 You are also inspiring and really live out our core values.

 Want to get involved?